 Improve Quality of Life

 We are proud to partner with many community organizations that serve to improve the quality of life for Hispanics/Latinos.
-We are a member agency of the Waukesha Hispanic Collaborative Network (WCHN).
+We are a member agency of the Hispanic Collaborative Network (HCN).

 Save the Date!
-Join Us October 11th, 2017 th for health and immunization fair.
+Join Us October 11th, 2017 th for health and immunization fair at Waukesha South High School.

 According to the Wisconsin Department of Health Services, certain chronic conditions affecting Hispanics/Latinos give rise to concern2.